Stories

 The expropriation of a St. John’s neighbourhood: “It tore apart the community”

-Lorraine Michael describes the impact of the municipal government’s decision to expropriate the area around Barter's Hill and New Gower Street in St. John’s.
-“Every block on New Gower had at least one store and people lived up over their businesses.
+Lorraine Michael describes the impact of the municipal government’s decision to expropriate the area around Barter’s Hill and New Gower Street in St. John’s.
+“Every block on New Gower had at least one store, and people lived up over their businesses.
 There was a real community that was torn apart in the process,” she explains.
-A positive element to come out of this was the re-routing of Barter's Hill, which originally came straight down from Lemarchant Road and was incredibly steep.
+One positive element to come out of this was the rerouting of Barter’s Hill, which originally came straight down from Lemarchant Road and was incredibly steep.

 “The weather doesn't help”

-Ted Kwon came to Newfoundland in 1991 to work for the Korean and Canadian cooperative company, ACAN Windows.
+Ted Kwon came to Newfoundland in 1991 to work for ACAN Windows, a Korean and Canadian cooperative company.
 Kwon has served as president of the Korean Association of Newfoundland and Labrador since 2009.

-Student Life Education Experience Korean People Difference Sociality Nature Memorial University
+Student Life Education Experience Korean People Difference Sociality Weather Nature Memorial University

 Musical collaboration and inspiration: “I knew then that I had to visit the source of this music”

-A musical collaboration at the Sound Symposium in St. John's was the beginnings of Curtis Andrews' passion for the music and culture of Ghana in West Africa – a style of music not commonly heard in Newfoundland.
-That project was a transformative experience for Andrews who says, "I knew then that I had to visit the source of this music."
+A musical collaboration at the Sound Symposium in St. John’s marked the beginning of Curtis Andrews’ passion for the music and culture of Ghana in West Africa — a style of music not commonly heard in Newfoundland.
+That project was a transformative experience for Andrews, who says, “I knew then that I had to visit the source of this music.”

-Percussionist, composer, and teacher Curtis Andrews' studies have taken him to the villages and metropolises of Ghana, India, South Africa, and Zimbabwe.
+Curtis Andrews is a percussionist, composer, and teacher.
+His studies have taken him to Ghana, India, South Africa, and Zimbabwe.
 He has developed a deep knowledge of the history and performance of music from these areas.

 Music Festivity Education Celebration Encounter Ghanaian Music Music Making Éwé Culture Sound Symposium

-The day that thousands of Portuguese fishermen processed through the streets of St. John's singing and carrying religious statues was an unforgettable sight for many of the local people that witnessed it.
-Larry Dohey talks about the 100th anniversary of the Basilica of St. John the Baptist in St. John's.
+The day that thousands of Portuguese fishermen processed through the streets of St. John’s singing and carrying religious statues was an unforgettable experience for many of the local people who witnessed it.
+Larry Dohey talks about the procession, which took place in 1955 to mark the centenary of the Basilica of St. John the Baptist.

-Larry Dohey is Director of Programming for The Rooms archives, art gallery, and museum in St. John's.
-He has been working in the area of culture and heritage at the national and provincial level for the past quarter-century.
-Larry’s passion is telling stories about Newfoundland and Labrador using archival documents.
+Larry Dohey (1959-2019) was director of programming for The Rooms provincial archives, art gallery, and museum in St. John’s.
+He worked in the area of culture and heritage at the national and provincial level for a quarter century.
+Larry’s passion was telling stories about Newfoundland and Labrador using archival documents.

-Portuguese Fishermen Religion History Festivity Celebration Material Culture Home Catholicism
+Portuguese Fishermen Religion History Festivity Celebration Material Culture Home Portuguese Community Catholicism

 “There was a piano in every home”

-Members of the Lebanese community on Bell Island, Vicki Carbage and her husband George operated George M. Carbage Limited, a grocery store that opened in the 1940s in the Town Square, Bell Island.
+Members of the Lebanese community on Bell Island, Vicki Carbage and her husband George operated George M. Carbage Limited, a grocery store that opened in the 1940s in Bell Island’s Town Square.

 Community Music Festivity Celebration Music Making Lebanese Culture Musical Style Musical Instruments Dance